mattjh1/mattjh-blog/content/post/shell-aliases.md

 ## System Commands & Utilities

-Some core commands, like clearing the terminal, reloading the shell, and printing the PATH, come in handy multiple times a day.
+Some core commands, like clearing the terminal, reloading the shell, and printing `PATH`, come in handy multiple times a day.

 ```sh
 # Clear the terminal and reload configuration